 Language learning is integral to the life of NAS Dubai and promoted as a key life skill for all.
 Learning a language broadens a child's understanding of other cultures, communities and countries in partnership with developing their communication and language skills to become true global citizens.

-All children at NAS Dubai receive weekly lessons in Arabic and have the opportunity of selecting another language from our World languages of French, German, Mandarin and Spanish.
-All language lessons are taught by specialist teachers and a variety of techniques and methods are used to actively engage children in their learning, which incorporates stories, games, songs and role play in a fun enjoyable way.
+All children at NAS Dubai receive weekly lessons in Arabic and will also be involved in our language immersion program.
+Children will have the opportunity to learn our 4 key languages of Spanish, French, Mandarin and German.

+As a prerequisites to learning a language, the children will learn the basics across all languages and it will be fed naturally throughout their day at play by their class teacher.
+All language lessons are taught by specialist teachers and a variety of techniques and methods are used to actively engage children in their learning, which incorporates stories games and role play in a fun and enjoyable way.